Benefits of Reading Aloud

 Have you ever noticed raising kids can be a little expensive?
 When kids want to "do something" there's a pretty good chance it might take a little out of your budget.

-Reading is definitely a budget stretecher.
+Reading is definitely a budget stretcher.
 Even if you buy all your books for full-price, you still come out a head.
 What other activity can you come up with that costs less than $10, all your kids can do together, and will continue every night for at least a week?

 The education of the elite for the cost of a library card